Skip navigation

 • Confer with ballistics, fingerprinting, handwriting, documents, electronics, medical, chemical, or metallurgical experts concerning evidence and its interpretation.

-• Determine types of bullets used in shooting and if fired from a specific weapon.
+• Determine types of bullets and specific weapons used in shootings.

 • Examine and analyze blood stain patterns at crime scenes.

-• Examine physical evidence, such as hair, fiber, wood, or soil residues to obtain information about its source and composition.
+• Examine physical evidence, such as hair, biological fluids, fiber, wood, or soil residues to obtain information about its source and composition.

 • Identify and quantify drugs or poisons found in biological fluids or tissues, in foods, or at crime scenes.